loipoi3/kpi_labs_ml/Readme.md

-# My labs are from the university on the subject of computer vision
+# My labs are from the university on the subject of machine learning